riccardogiorato/pocketbotanist/docs/README.md

 In addition to that I'll discuss services and solutions that will enable to run this application in the future after the end of the project for free, it wouldn't be the same for services such as AWS that only give one year of free credits.

+The entire project was developed posting all the progress, files and documents in this Github repository: [Giorat/pocketbotanist](https://github.com/Giorat/pocketbotanist).

+The final web application can be found here: [pocketbotanist.ml](https://pocketbotanist.ml/).

-### Datasets
+### Dataset

-The training dataset was made of 5 classes from this dataset on [Kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition/data) then 2 more, iris and waterlily that I downloaded from Instagram with [4k stogram](https://www.4kdownload.com/products/product-stogram) application.
+The training dataset was made of 5 classes from this dataset on [Kaggle](https://www.kaggle.com/alxmamaev/flowers-recognition/data) plus 2 more, iris and waterlily that I downloaded from Instagram with [4k stogram](https://www.4kdownload.com/products/product-stogram) application.

 I continued using this application to download images for the testing dataset too always from Instagram.